So you have a character who's famous in-universe, or a popular show-within-a-show. For sake of example: The Alice and Bob Show

 - Aliens - ON ICE!

-- While presented on traditional stages rather than ice rinks, there is a whole theatrical subgenre of what The Other Wiki calls "adapted live stage tours" featuring children's animated or puppet characters "coming to life" in the same manner (elaborate costumes, pre-recorded soundtracks, etc.).
+- While presented on traditional stages rather than ice rinks, there is a whole theatrical subgenre The Other Wiki calls "adapted live stage tours" featuring children's animated or puppet characters "coming to life" in the same manner (elaborate costumes, pre-recorded soundtracks, etc.).
 These can become their own franchises, with a new show introduced every year or so; shows that have received this treatment include:

 - Holiday on Ice, currently a Europe-only production which has given the continent shows featuring: